 "(Nate Diaz) is a lot better than that guy (Dong Hyun Kim).
 You could see it in that fight.
 (Nate) won on damage.
 At the end of that fight, that guy was real banged up, you know?
 Taking some hard shots to the eye, to the face.
-My brother hadn't taken any shots."-- Check out the full interview with Nick Diaz at USA Today.
+My brother hadn't taken any shots."

 "I used to come in running in a lot, and getting overly aggressive.
 You get that way, because you (get caught up in trying to) win on damage.
 You're fighting a different fight.
 One guy's trying to win the round, one guy's trying to win the fight."